obscurerev/FNF-Mods-Web-Install/README.md

-# Friday Night Funkin' All Snokido Mods
+# Friday Night Funkin' Mods Optimized and in Full Screen
 Optimized full screen mod links from Snokido.
 This will get updated when a new FNF mod gets added to Snokido.
+There will be some other sources as well.

 Friday Night Funkin': https://w8.snokido.com/games/html5/friday-night-funkin/0281/index.html